Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 * angleDiff: angle change for calculation of jacobian matrix
 * maxIterations: how many iterations max to find a solution
 * lowValuesZero: used to round values near 0, 1, -1 in some orientation calculations
-* normalize: after calculation, the orientations are often not exactly orthonormal. normalize makes a postcalculation and sets the values to orthonormal

 # start, stop, MAXTIMERS